marzelwidmer/kotlin-sidecar-gateway/README.md

-# Sidecar Gateway with MongoDB Flux Service
+# Spring Cloud Gateway as Sidecar

 ## MongoDB Customer Document
 We start with the `MongoDB` `document` class